Quantum computing for accelerating cross-correlations intensive applications in signal processing

 \subsection{Discrete Cross-correlation function}

 The expression for discrete cross-correlation functions between two N-complex valued arrays $\left\{x_i\right\}$ and $\left\{y_i\right\}$ is

-where x and y are discrete (sampled) 1D signals, $*$ denotes the complex conjugate, and $\oplus$ represents the sum mod N. The periodic $\oplus$ sum is used since we are assuming periodic signals.
+where x and y are discrete (sampled) 1D signals, $*$ denotes the complex conjugate, and $\oplus$ represents the cyclic sum mod N. The latter is used since we are assuming periodic signals.
 If this is not desired in the application, precautions must be taken, e.g. by padding the signal.
-The operation could be interpreted as follows: a discrete signal $y$ is periodically shifted over $j$ and subsequently for each $j$ in $\{0,...,N-1\}$ an inner product is computed between shifted $y$ and non-shifted $x$, which is the resulting cross-correlation $C_j$.
-It is possible to calculate cross-correlation functions using FFTs \cite{Cooley67} with a complexity of $O(N\log N)$.\\ Discrete cross-correlations can also be defined when other arrays have two different sizes, $N$ and $M$ respectively, with $M<N$.
+The operation could be interpreted as follows: a discrete signal $y$ is periodically shifted by $j$ and subsequently, for each $j$ in $\{0,...,N-1\}$, an inner product is computed between shifted $y$ and non-shifted $x$, which is the resulting cross-correlation $C_j$.
+It is possible to calculate cross-correlation functions using FFTs \cite{Cooley67} with a complexity of $O(N\log N)$.\\ Discrete cross-correlations can also be defined when the arrays have two different sizes, $N$ and $M$ respectively, with $M<N$.
 In this case the complexity is $O(MN)$, when cross-correlations are calculated in a straightforward way, or $O(N \log N)$, when one pads the smaller array with zeros.